-All workshops are 2 hours long, including a 15 minute break.
+All workshops are from 1 hours on zoom to 2 hours for in depth training, including a 15 minute break.

 - What is Modern Slavery and how does the new Modern Slavery Act affect my business?

-- How to begin mapping and researching your supply chains
+- How to start mapping and researching your supply chains

 - Learn how to write your supplier code of conduct, policies and Whistleblower response

-- Learn how to write your HR policies
+- Learn how to measure your progress each year

 - Learn how to leverage the new market opportunities of ethical supply chains